 This post might contain affiliate links.
 I get paid a small commission (at no extra cost for you) if any sales are made through it but I only recommend products that I truly believe in!
 Please check my disclosure policy to learn more.

-Blenders can be loud for various reasons, ranging from improper placement, type of materials used, amongst others.
+Blenders can be loud for various reasons, ranging from improper placement to type of materials used, amongst others.
 You can reduce or muffle the sound of this by using a variety of techniques and methods.
 Some ways include using towels for muffling, using sound enclosure boxes to muffle the sound, and other techniques.

 If you are like me, you would have been fed up with the loud noise your blender produces.
 I don’t know about you, but something about this noise irks me, and I will do anything to stop it.